neurodatascience/NeuroCI/README.md

 * [CircleCI account](https://circleci.com/)

 ## How to run this platform
-*Note that the structure of many of the following files I mention can easily be learnt by looking at the files and how I currently have them setup.*
+* **Note that the structure of many of the following files I mention can easily be learnt by looking at the files and how I currently have them setup.
+These instructions include adding your own pipelines and datasets.**

+* **If you just want to run the software with the existing integrated pipelines and datasets, many of these steps can be skipped.
+In this case you would just have to follow steps: 1, 2, 5, 10, 11, 12.**

 * (1) Create the required accounts to run this platform.

 * (2) Fork this repository.

-* (3) Edit the Experiment Definition yaml file to add the pipelines and datasets, make sure the pipeline components are in the correct order.
+* (3) Edit the Experiment Definition yaml file to add the pipelines and datasets, make sure the pipeline components are specified in the correct order.

+* (4) Add the relevant CBRAIN IDs for tools and data providers in the  *Config_Files/CBRAIN_IDs.yaml* file.

+* (5) Create and add, or modify the pipeline parameter json files to the *Task_Parameters* directory.
+These are the parameters which the tool will run on in CBRAIN.
+Currently I find that the easiest way to create a new parameter json file is to run a single task with the pipeline through CBRAIN, then querying the task through the *cbrain_get_task_info* function in *cbrainAPI.py*, and then copying and pasting the 'params' field with desired modifications into a json file.

-Add the relevant CBRAIN IDs for tools and data providers in the  Config_Files/CBRAIN_IDs.yaml file, and add the task parameter json files to the Task_Parameters directory.
-Provide the path to the parameters for each component in the Experiment Definition.
+* (6) Provide the path to the parameters for each component in the Experiment Definition.
 Note that the names by which you refer to the pipelines and datasets have to be written identically in the config file and the Experiment Definition.

-* (5) Edit the analysesVisualizations.py module to process your results from the cache files and produce the plots as you see fit.
-You will also have to add some code to the populate_results in the cacheOps.py module to ensure the results are extracted and placed in the cache in the specific way the pipeline beign integrated requires.
-Similarly, the code for the update_statuses function in cacheOps.py may need to be updated depending on the specific pipeline's CBRAIN ID output key.
+* (7) Edit the analysesVisualizations.py module to process your results from the cache files and produce the plots as you see fit.

+* (8) Depending on the output format of the pipeline you will likely have to add some code to the *populate_results* function in the *cacheOps.py* module to ensure the results are extracted and placed in the cache in the specific way.

+* (9) Similarly to the previous step, the code for the *update_statuses* function in *cacheOps.py* may need to be updated depending on the specific pipeline's CBRAIN ID output key, which in turn depends on the Boutiques descriptor for the pipeline.

-* (6) In CircleCI, and create a new pipeline for your forked repo.
+* (10) In CircleCI, and create a new pipeline for your forked repo.

-* (7) Modify the environment variables in CircleCI.
+* (11) Go to the project settings on CircleCI.
+Modify the environment variables in CircleCI project settings.
 Add your CBRAIN credentials as 'cbrain_user' and 'cbrain_password'.
-Generate a CircleCI token and add is as 'CCI_token' (to be able to download the latest cache file from the artifacts).
-You will also need to add your GitHub deploy key to the project's SSH Keys in CircleCI.
+Generate a CircleCI token and add it as 'CCI_token' (this is to be able to download the latest cache file from the artifacts).
+You will also need to add your GitHub deploy key[add your GitHub deploy key](https://circleci.com/docs/2.0/gh-bb-integration/#:~:text=Go%20to%20https%3A%2F%2Fgithub,then%20click%20%E2%80%9CAdd%20key%E2%80%9D.)  to the project's SSH Keys in CircleCI.

-* (8) Modify the circleCI config file in .circleci/config.yml.
+* (12) Modify the circleCI config file in *.circleci/config.yml*.
 Make sure the cron-job is running at the desired frequency, and make sure all of your outputs (By default I have this setup as all json cache files and the plots) are deposited in the 'artifacts' directory which is created in this file.

 ## File and data layout and descriptions